The Best First Cars for New Teenage Drivers: Real Picks, Real Reasons

 Start Here: Toyota Corolla (2014-2019)

-Yes, it's boring to drive.
+Yes, the driving experience is boring.
 That's a feature, not a defect.
 A new driver doesn't need entertainment from the chassis.
 They need a predictable, composed car that forgives inattention while they're still building habits.
 The Corolla does exactly that, and it'll still be running when they hand the keys to someone else.

 Best If You Want the Kid to Actually Enjoy Driving: Mazda3 (2014-2018)